protsenkovlad25/CuteGothicCatcher/README.md

       <img src="Assets/Art/Sprites/Other/CatReference.png" width="350" alt="Cat Entity"/>
     </td>
     <td style="padding-left: 20px;">
-      <p>On the main screen, the player is greeted by an **animated kitty**, who acts as the game’s mascot and companion.
+      <p>On the main screen, the player is greeted by an animated kitty, who acts as the game’s mascot and companion.
 The kitty reacts to clicks, releases hearts, and meows.
 In future updates, it will be able to speak phrases, give tips, and perform idle actions like playing, grooming, or sleeping depending on the time spent on the menu.</p>
     </td>
   </tr>
 </table>